Skip to main content

 How to get involved

 To help these proposals get implemented, we strongly encourage all our seafood whānau to take time to learn about the amendments and then take part in the submissions process.
-Submissions close 28 March 2025.
+Submissions close 5pm on Friday 11 April 2025 (note, the original submission date was Friday 28 March 2024 but the consultation has since been extended by two weeks).

 We suggest you: